ebp-nor/workshop-2024/day3_comparative_genomics/GO-enrichment.md

 ## Step 2: Combine GO terms per gene family

-We used the N0 (root node) hierarchical orthogroups (HOGs) for running CAFE5 and want to assign the GO terms to each gene family.
+We used the N0 (root node) hierarchical orthogroups (HOGs) for running CAFE and want to assign the GO terms to each gene family.

 If you have cloned this git repo you will find the file under the `data` folder and can load it in R like this: